Luigi's Mansion: Dark Moon

 Luigi's Mansion: Dark Moon (known as in Japan, Australia and Europe) is a 2013 action-adventure game developed by Next Level Games and published by Nintendo for the Nintendo 3DS.
 It is the second installment in the Luigi's Mansion series, following Luigi's Mansion (2001).
-The story follows Luigi as he explores Evershade Valley, capturing ghosts using a specialized vacuum cleaner invented by Professor E. Gadd.
-In order to restore peace to Evershade Valley, Luigi must collect the pieces of the Dark Moon and recapture the main antagonist, King Boo.
+The story follows Luigi as he explores Evershade Valley, capturing its corrupted ghostly inhabitants with help from Professor E. Gadd.
+In order to restore peace to Evershade Valley, Luigi must defeat the recently-escaped King Boo and restore the eponymous Dark Moon.

 In Dark Moon, the player controls Luigi, who captures ghosts using a vacuum cleaner called the Poltergust 5000.
-In the single-player mode, the goal is to rescue Mario from King Boo and retrieve the shattered shards of the Dark Moon, a magical object that can pacify the ghosts of Evershade Valley.
+In the single-player mode, the goal is to rescue Mario from King Boo and retrieve the shattered pieces of the Dark Moon, which can pacify Evershade Valley's ghosts.
 Exploration is divided into five unique areas, which are each split into multiple mission-based levels containing obstacles and puzzles.
 The Poltergust 5000 is equipped with features to capture ghosts and solve puzzles.
-Dark Moon also offers a cooperative multiplayer mode that can be played locally or online via the Nintendo Network on the Nintendo 3DS or via Nintendo Switch Online in the Nintendo Switch remaster.
+Dark Moon also offers a cooperative multiplayer mode that can be played locally or online via the Nintendo Network on the Nintendo 3DS or via Nintendo Switch Online in the remaster for the Nintendo Switch.